Grab Logs

 Boot logs

-First of all: not every device shares the same path where the boot logs get stored.
-This is due to different partitioning and so depends on the device.
+First of all: not every device shares the same path where the special AXP.OS boot logs get and so depends per device.

 - boot Android